 It is the policy of Everett Public Schools that district technology be used only for district-related educational purposes.
 Students will have no expectation of privacy when utilizing district technology.
 When responding to a public records request under the Washington Public Records Act, the district will access all district technology to provide a complete response.

-The district reserves the right to inspect, without notice, to review, monitor, and log, as appropriate, all activity using district technology.
+The district reserves the right to monitor, inspect, copy, review, and store, as appropriate, without prior notice, all activity using district technology, including but not limited to: